GSA/site-scanning-documentation/about/project-management/web-presence-user-needs.md

     - Alter existing scans (or suggest improvements)

-## Web Presence Proposal (and crossmatch to needs)
+## What Web Components Are Needed to Match User Needs
 * Program 'Website'
-* Scan links and a non-intimidating entry point to filtering the data
+* Non-intimidating entry point to the scan links and filtering the data
 * Deep technical documentation for accessing and understanding the data
 * Code documentation

+## Possible Solutions

+1) Digital.gov presence for the program website.  ?? for the non-intimidating entry point.
+API Docs and GitHub repos for the technical documentation and code documentation